dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/upload-resourcemanager/upload-resourcemanager.md

 - Create a Resource Manager Stack

 ### Prerequisites
-Please follow the previous lab till the last step.
-Once you are able to provision OCI event alarms and notifications, you are all set to continue with this lab.
+Please follow the ```create-eventsalarms``` lab till the last step.
+Once you are able to provision OCI Events, Alarms and Notifications, you are all set to continue with this lab.

 ## Task 1: Create a Resource Manager Stack